Hemantchaurasiya/DSA/readme/hashmaps.md

 # ✅ HashMap Patterns with Key Interview Problems

-This guide contains categorized HashMap-based patterns commonly seen in technical interviews, with LeetCode links and GitHub placeholders for solutions.
+This guide contains categorized HashMap-based patterns commonly seen in technical interviews, with LeetCode links and GitHub links for solutions.

 ---